 The diploma is ideal for students desiring to work in an institutional or hospital setting and adds the coursework to support that, such as institutional pharmacy operations and sterile compounding.
 Our sterile compounding course is recognized by PTCB as qualifying students to sit for the Compounded Sterile Products Technician exam after one year of sterile compounding work experience.

-What qualities should a Pharmacy Technician student have?
+What qualities should a pharmacy technician have?

 You should be motivated, have strong communication skills, be able to work in a fast-paced environment, possess strong ethics, have the desire to help others and be able to comply with the professional standards of the pharmacy profession.

-What specific skills and knowledge are taught in the Pharmacy Technician program?
+What specific skills and knowledge are taught in the Pharmacy Technician Program?